 This elective course for grade 11-12 students will provide students with an understanding of how improve their muscular strength and endurance, cardiovascular fitness, athletic and functional performance, and injury prevention.
-The following learning experiences may be included in the course: Olympic lifting, power lifting, isolated exercises for individual muscle groups, plyometrics, stretching, core work, proper warm-up and cool-down, and nutrition topics.
+The following learning experiences may be included in the course: Olympic lifting, powerlifting, isolated exercises for individual muscle groups, plyometrics, stretching, core work, proper warm-up and cool-down, and nutrition topics.
 Classes will be conducted inside the gymnasium, weight room, on the track, and in a classroom setting.
 Students will demonstrate their learning and achievement through performance-based and written assessments.

-TBD LIFESAVING SKILLS
+811 PE: LIFESAVING SKILLS

 This elective course for grade 11-12 students will teach students how to appropriately respond to, prevent, and identify a variety of medical and emergency situations.
-Topics to be covered include, but are not limited to the following: First Aid, Adult, Child, Infant Cardio Pulmonary Resuscitation (CPR) and AED use, Mock Alice Training, Tourniquet training, Self defense-R.A.D for Men and R.A.D for Women, and Narcan Administration.
+Topics to be covered include, but are not limited to the following: first aid, adult, child, infant Cardiopulmonary Resuscitation (CPR) and AED use, mock ALICE training, Tourniquet training, Self defense-R.A.D for Men and R.A.D for Women, and Narcan administration.
 Students will have the option to obtain certification from American Red Cross from First Aid and CPR.
 In addition, students will be exposed to a variety of current health/wellness topics.
 Knowledge gained from a variety of topics will help educate, empower, and foster positive decision-making.
 Community involvement/partnerships will be implemented during this course as much as practical and possible.
-Lastly, it is essential that students be active participants during this course, as well as effective communicators and collaborators.
+Students in this course are expected to be active participants, efficient communicators, and effective collaborators.

-TBD Physical Education and the FUNDAMENTALS OF TEAM SPORTS AND FITNESS
+812 PE: FUNDAMENTALS OF TEAM SPORTS AND FITNESS